apache/flagon-distill/CONTRIBUTING.rst

 2) Make and test your changes locally

-    The Apache Distill source is maintained in a git repository hosted on Apache:
+    The Distill source is maintained in a git repository hosted on Apache:

         https://git-wip-us.apache.org/repos/asf/incubator-senssoft-distill.git